 The next WBP Conference is taking place on the 19th and 20th September at the National Museum Cardiff, Wales.
 The conference is a free event.
-Reserve the date in your diary now!
+Booking is now full – please join our waitlist

 Anyone with an interest in biodiversity and ecosystem action in Wales is welcome to attend to discuss, share ideas and collaborate on biodiversity and ecosystem action in Wales.
 Key players from the public, private and voluntary sectors will be in attendance and the conference is delighted to welcome the Minister for Environment, Hannah Blythyn on the morning of day one.
 Delegates are welcome to attend the conference on both days or a day of their choice.